fbpx

 Thus, although an objective standard must be used to evaluate whether a reasonable person in the employee’s position would have accepted the employer’s offer (Reibl v.
 Hughes, 1980 CanLII 23 (SCC), [1980] 2 S.C.R.
 880 (S.C.C.)), it is extremely important that the non-tangible elements of the situation – including work atmosphere, stigma and loss of dignity, as well as nature and conditions of employment, the tangible elements – be included in the evaluation.

 I believe that although both constructively dismissed and wrongfully dismissed employees may be required to mitigate their damages by returning to work for the dismissing employer, they are only required to do so where the conditions discussed in para.
 30 above are met and the factors mentioned in Cox are considered.
-This kind of mitigation requires “a situation of mutual understanding and respect, and a situation where neither the employer nor the employee is likely to put the other’s interests in jeopardy” (Farquhar, at p.
+This kind of mitigation requires “a situation of mutual understanding and respect and a situation where neither the employer nor the employee is likely to put the other’s interests in jeopardy” (Farquhar, p.
 95).
 Further, the reasonableness of an employee’s decision not to mitigate will be assessed on an objective standard.

 Does Difficulty in Finding Another Job come into Play when Calculating Compensation for Wrongful Dismissal?

-Yes, it can in certain circusmtances.
-For example, in the case of Strudwick v Applied Consumer & Clinical Evaluations Inc, Judge Dow awarded an increased notice period because the employer’s conduct, with regard to completing the plaintiff’s record of employment and making it more difficult for her to obtain employment insurance benefits resulted in the conclusion that 24 months is was appropriate amount.
+Yes, it can in certain circumstances.
+For example, in the case of Strudwick v Applied Consumer & Clinical Evaluations Inc, Judge Dow awarded an increased notice period because of the employer’s conduct, with regard to completing the plaintiff’s record of employment and making it more difficult for her to obtain employment insurance benefits resulted in the conclusion that 24 months is was appropriate amount.
 The law comes from the Supreme Court of Canada decision in 1997, Wallace v.
 United Grain Growers Ltd.1997 CanLII 332 (SCC), [1997] 3 S.C.R.
 701, where, at paragraph 130, the Court concluded that where an employer dismisses an employee in a manner that negatively affects the employee’s chances of finding alternative employment, a Court may properly increase the employee’s period of reasonable notice to reflect that increased difficulty.

 Do Wrongful Dismissal Awards Reflect Future Salary Increases?